 Patient Portal in Greenway Health

-Pricing for EMR software varies depending on your specialty, practice size, brand name and the level of customization and training required at your end.
-There are low cost EMR products but with limited functionality as well as more expensive EMR vendors.
+Pricing for EMR software varies depending on your specialty, practice size, brand name, and the level of customization and training required at your end.
+There are low-cost EMR products but with limited functionality as well as more expensive EMR vendors.
 The following pricing rules apply to the healthcare industry:

-Download: EMR companies Pricing List 2019
+Download: EHR companies Pricing List 2019